 Whether you use a laptop, a 2-in-1 device or any other kind of mobile computer, you are also probably using a touchpad.
-And if you're on the go, you might not want to always use the touchscreen or have the time to connect a mouse to make it easier to use your device.
-It's likely that you'd prefer using the touchpad, so it's quite important that you set it up to work the way you want.
-With Windows 8.1 and Windows 10, Microsoft brought new configuration options for the touchpad.
-We now have options for handling simple settings like delaying the touchpad clicks when typing or advanced settings like touchpad gestures that trigger different actions.
+Therefore, it is quite important that you set it up to work the way you want it.
+With Windows 10, Microsoft brought new configuration options for the touchpad.
+We now have options for handling simple settings like delaying the clicks when typing or advanced settings like touchpad gestures that trigger different actions.
 Of course, these depend on the specific hardware that you have and its drivers.
-Today, we'll talk about how you can configure the way your touchpad works in Windows 10.
+In this tutorial we'll talk about how you can configure the way your touchpad works in Windows 10.
 Let's get started:

-Microsoft divides the the touchpads available on the market into two major categories:
+Microsoft divides the touchpads available on the market into two broad categories:

-- Precision touchpads - are a new type of touchpads that are designed for newer computers and devices, that run on Windows 8.1 and Windows 10.
-These kinds of touchpads support a variety of touch gestures that can help you to get around your PC more quickly.
+- Precision Touchpads - are a new kind of touchpads that are designed for the latest computers and devices, which run on Windows 8.1 and Windows 10.
+These types of touchpads support a variety of touch gestures that can help you to get around your PC more quickly.
 They offer a great user experience, but the downside is that they are not available on just any computer or device.
-In order to get all the gestures, features and options a precision touchpad can offer, Microsoft requires touchpad manufacturers to comply with a set of very specific hardware requirements.
+To get all the gestures, features and options a precision touchpad can offer, Microsoft requires touchpad manufacturers to comply with a set of very specific hardware requirements.
 If you'd like to see these requirements, check this web page: Windows Precision Touchpads - Device Integration.

-- Normal touchpads - all the other touchpads that don't fit into Microsoft's standards for precision touchpads.
+- Normal Touchpads - all the other touchpads that don't fit into Microsoft's standards for precision touchpads.
 By default, these touchpads don't support Windows gestures and have fewer features and options available than precision touchpads.
-However, depending on the manufacturer and model of the touchpad, its drivers could include some features that are found on precision touchpads.
+However, depending on the manufacturer and model of the touchpad, its drivers could include some functions that are found on precision touchpads.

 As a rule of thumb, more expensive Windows computers and devices tend to have precision touchpads while cheaper ones will always have normal touchpads.